 Directly beneath the pipe organ is where you will also find the iacf information desk, and alongside that the free expert evaluation table, manned by TV’s James Lewis from Bamfords Auctioneers.

 There is also a whole section dedicated to vintage and retro style.
 In this area, mostly covering the post-war period, you can find genuine vintage clothing and jewellery along with stylish items for your home, and you will often see stallholders and visitors dressed in vintage and period clothes mingling with the other buyers.
-Download our eDate card to stay up to date with all our upcoming antiques fairs!
+Sign up to our mailing list today to stay up to date with all our upcoming antiques fairs!

 Pop Up Vintage Fairs London is also part of the iacf Antiques & Collectors Fair at Alexandra Palace, bringing a fresh, younger audience to vintage and antique shopping!
 Their Pop Up Vintage stalls include a mix of vintage ladies & menswear, vintage jewellery & accessories, retro homeware, together with mid-century collectables & curios.
 Email: firstname.lastname@example.org